Perfect transmission and Aharanov-Bohm oscillations in topological insulator nanowires with nonuniform cross section

 In Fig.~\ref{fig:figure4}(b), we plot the average conductance $G$ in the ballistic limit as a function of the magnetic flux $\phi$ for two different values of the chemical potential and three different values of $\delta_a$.
 For a uniform cylinder we have a perfect $\phi_0$ Aharonov-Bohm magneto-oscillation period in the conductance.
 By increasing $\delta_a$, the amplitude of the oscillations decreases at higher magnetic fluxes.
 As a result, the Aharonov-Bohm interference period is gradually lost at higher fluxes and the conductance drops.
 In Fig.~\ref{fig:figure4}~(c) we study the magneto-oscillation period of the conductance in the diffusive limit, where $K_V$ is large, for different values of $\delta_a$.
 In the uniform cylinder $\delta_a=0$ we have a $\phi_0/2$ period.
 The maxima of the conductance are understood by weak anti-localization, since, for a perfect wire, at $\phi=n/2 \phi_0$ the system is time reversal symmetric.
-By increasing $\delta_a$ we break time-reversal symmetry universally, except at zero flux.
+At $\delta_a \neq 0$ we break time-reversal symmetry universally, except at zero flux.
 As a result the height of the weak anti-localization peaks decrease with increasing $\delta_a$.
-Eventually, at large values of $\delta_a$ and $\phi$, the quantum interference is lost and the conductance decreases almost monotonically.
-Both in the diffusive and the ballistic limit the reduction of the magneto-oscillation amplitude of the conductance is in contrast with the uniform cylinder nanowire, where the amplitude of the oscillations remains the same for all values of the magnetic flux, theoretically up to infinite flux.
+Eventually, at large values of $\delta_a$ and $\phi$, the local deviations in magnetic flux due to ripples become large enough that the phase between time reversed paths is randomized, resulting in a loss of quantum interference and the conductance decreases almost monotonically (see also \cite{Sacksteder2016}) Both in the diffusive and the ballistic limit the reduction of the magneto-oscillation amplitude of the conductance is in contrast with the uniform cylinder nanowire, where the amplitude of the oscillations remains the same for all values of the magnetic flux, theoretically up to infinite flux.
 The effect is stronger in the diffusive limit when the $\delta_a/a_0$ ratio is small, where essentially any magneto-oscillation signal can only be observed up to two quantum fluxes.